• Skip to primary navigation

 • Then you whisk together the hot sauce and the stock and add the mixture to the pan.
 You continue cooking the soy curls until most of the liquid has been absorbed, about 3 minutes

 • Now you assemble your wraps!
 You place each tortilla on a flat surface and spread on about 2 tablespoons of the Cashew Ranch.
-Then you place 1/4 of soy curls on each wrap, about an inch from the bottom edge and two inches from the sides.
-Top with 1/4 cup of the shredded lettuce.
+Then you place ¼ of soy curls on each wrap, about an inch from the bottom edge and two inches from the sides.
+Top with ¼ cup of the shredded lettuce.
 Starting at the bottom, you carefully roll the wrap, tucking in the sides as you go.

-If you follow a gluten-free diet, make sure your wraps are gluten-free.
-If you’re in the mood for something heartier, you can use a sandwich roll.
+• If you're in the mood for something heartier, you can use a sandwich roll.

-Buffalo Soy Curl Wraps with ranch dressing
+stack of Buffalo Soy Curl Wraps with tomatoes and salad

 Buffalo Soy Curl Wraps